IgnisDa/ryot/docs/guides/integrations.md

 # Integrations

-Integrations can be of two types:
+Integrations can be used to continuosly updated your media progress.
+They can be of two types:

 - _Yank_: Progress data is downloaded from an externally running server at a periodic interval.